mehmoodbashir28/Whatsapp/README.md

-# Whatsapp
+# whatsapp-project

-you can see my work here ----->   https://mehmoodbashir28.github.io/Whatsapp/.
+## Langauges
+- HTML
+- CSS
+- Javascript

+You can see website here: https://hadiakhan785.github.io/whatsapp-project/